sleepdiary/docs/create/formats.md

 <!-- This page was created automatically by build_home.js - see that file for details -->

-Sleep Diary tools currently support the following formats:
+We currently support the following formats:

 * [Standardised diary format](https://sleepdiary.github.io/core/src/Standard)
 * [Sleepmeter](https://sleepdiary.github.io/core/src/Sleepmeter)